Welcome letter from Dr. Danielle Endres, Director

 - fostering scholarly work that contributes to both knowledge production and the betterment of our communities

-- engaging in respectful and responsible partnerships with community partners, including Indigenous Nations and People of Color communities.
+- engaging in respectful and responsible partnerships with community partners.

-In addition to coursework, students produce research and creative projects based on their scholarly interests with the support of faculty, staff, and community partners.
-Students in the past several years have pursued projects on climate justice, lithium mining, Indigenous-led programing at state parks, ecological restoration, nuclearism in the West, Indigenous and Pasifika resurgence movements, and more.
+In addition to coursework, students produce research and creative projects based on their scholarly interests with the support of faculty, staff, and, in some cases, community partners.
+Students in the past several years have pursued projects on climate justice, lithium mining, Indigenous-led programing at state parks, ecological restoration, nuclearism in the West, Indigenous and Pasifika resurgence movements, tabletop role playing games, environmental collaboration, ecocritical analysis of literature, essays on the Great Salt Lake, and more.
 Our excellent alumni have gone on to pursue doctoral degrees in top national and international programs, work as environmental educators, and serve a variety of communities through non-profit and public service work.

-The Environmental Humanities Program is supported in part by a generous grant from the Mellon Foundation that supports our work in three core areas: environmental justice, amplifying Indigenous knowledges, and community-engaged research and learning.
-This enables the program to build and sustain pathways for students to become environmental leaders, to learn from and respect the lived experiences of those most impacted by environmental degradation, and to work closely with grassroots community organizations focused on a range of issues including environmental injustices, disability access, air quality, equitable access to the natural world, energy transition, and more.
-A dedicated Community Engagement Coordinator supports our students in making community connections relevant to their research and engagement goals.
-Each semester a funded Practitioner in Residence further supports students by sharing their expertise in community work, environmental leadership, and collaborative problem-solving toward just environmental futures.
+The Environmental Humanities Program is supported in part by a generous grant from the Mellon Foundation that supports building our curriculum in three core areas: environmental justice, amplifying Indigenous knowledges, and community-engaged research and learning.
+While not all students and faculty produce scholarship in all or some of these areas, the Program sees them as key elements of an education in the environmental humanities.
+Students in the Program will engage with these three areas through some of our coursework and some students choose to pursue scholarship that centers and delves deeper into one or more of these areas.
+This enables the Program to build and sustain pathways for students to become environmental leaders, to learn from and respect the lived experiences of those most impacted by environmental degradation, and to work closely with grassroots community organizations focused on a range of issues including environmental injustices, disability access, air quality, equitable access to the natural world, energy transition, and more.
+A dedicated community engagement coordinator connects our students with community partners relevant to their research and engagement goals.
+Each semester, a funded practitioner-in-residence further supports students by sharing their expertise in community work, environmental leadership, and collaborative problem-solving toward just environmental futures.

 I invite you to look around our website and see the great things our students, faculty, and alumni are accomplishing.
 I would be glad to hear from you.